HSEP 3010. Exercise Testing and Prescription I. 3 Hours.

-Prerequisites: A grade of "C" or better in HSEP 3010, and HSEP 4070.
+Prerequisites: A grade of "C" or better in HSEP 3010.
 An advanced course in the physiology of exercise as it relates to the clinical exercise physiologist or health care professional.
 The integration of the body's various systems relative to the prevention and therapeutic role of exercise will be examined.
 Case study assignments will focus on problem-oriented management of subjective and objective data.

 HSEP 4510.
 Exercise Physiology Practicum.
 4 Hours.

-Prerequisites: A grade of "C" or better in HSEP 3010, 3011, 3020, 3050, 3420, and 4080.
-Students must also have a completed graduation checklist returned from the Registrar and current CPR card.
+Prerequisites: Successful progression and retention requriements as per the program of study fo the Exercise hysiology degree program and permission of the instrutor.
+Current CPR certification.
 A laboratory capstone course for evaluation, review, and mastery of the competencies required for the clinical and applied exercise physiologist per ACSM guidelines prior to enrollment in HSEP 4550.

 HSEP 4550.
 Exercise Physiology Internship.
 12 Hours.

 Pre-requisites: A grade of "C" or better in all course requirements for the Exercise Physiology Bachelors of Science degree except HSEP 4550; current AHA Basic Life Support for Health Care Providers CPR certification; current liability insurance; and any other requirements specific to internship site.
-The student is required to work 40 hours per week for a minimum of 10 weeks, or 400 cumulative hours.
-Students must complete a major project or paper related to some aspect of the internship site, teach at least two educational classes, and submit a weekly log of their daily activities.
+Completion of a major project or paper related to some aspect of the internship site, teach at least two educational classes, and submit a weekly log of their daily activities.
 The internship site must reflect an area directly related to the field of clinical or applied exercise physiology.
-Each student is required to sit for at least one of the following professional certification examinations: American College of Sports Medicine Health Fitness Specialist or Clinical Exercise Specialist prior to the end of the semester in which the course is taken and submit copies of the certification exam results, preceptor evaluation, and an exit survey to the course instructor before an final grade can be assigned.
+The student in required to work 40 hours per week fr a minimum of 10 weeks, or 400 cumlative hours.
+The student is required to sit for at least one of the following professional certification examinations: American College of Sports Medicine Certified Exercise Physiologist or National Strenght and Conditing Certified Strenght and Conditioning Specialist prior to the end of the semester in which the course is taken and submit copies of the certification exam results, preceptor evaluation, and an exit survey to the course instructor before an final grade can be assigned.